GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/common-libs/nodejs-common/README.md

 1. Utilities wrapper class for Google Cloud Products:

-   - **Firestore Access Object**: Firestore has two modes which are excluded to each other and can't be changed once selected in a Cloud Project[[2]].
-     This class, with its two successors offer a unified interface to operate data objects on either Firestore or Datastore.
+   - **Firestore Access Object**: Firestore has two modes[[comparison]] which have different API.
+This class, with its two successors, offer a unified interface to operate data objects within or not a transaction on either Firestore Native mode or Firestore Datastore mode.

    - **AutoMl Tables API**: Offers a unified entry to use this API based on Google Cloud client library combined with REST requests to service